rutujamanoharkute/EvaluateRagPipeline/README.md

+## Please refer evaluation/Evaluation_RAG.ipynb for code and evaluation.
 # RAG Pipeline Evaluation

 This repository contains a Jupyter Notebook that evaluates a Retrieval-Augmented Generation (RAG) pipeline using the Ragas library.
 The evaluation focuses on various aspects of the generated content, such as context precision, faithfulness, answer relevancy, and more.